 Meeting Students' Needs: Differentiation Tips for Teachers

-If you're child isn't in special education they are missing out.
+If your child isn't in special education they are missing out.

-Who wouldn't benefit from an IEP, and what teacher wouldn't gain by being trained to meet or at least identify how to optimize their teaching for most students' needs?
+Who wouldn't benefit from an IEP?
+What teacher wouldn't gain by being trained to meet or at least identify how to optimize their teaching for students' needs?

 Now, I'm not dismissing or being casual about the very real stigma and segregation that can come with a disability label.
-Ableism is ingrained in our culture, particularly in schools and classrooms.
+Ableism is ingrained in our culture, ESPECIALLY in schools and classrooms.

-However, I think a more realistic starting point is to focus on what teachers can do right now to make their instruction and classroom supports cater to as many diverse learning needs as possible.
+Focus on what teachers can do right now to make instruction and the classroom environment cater to as many diverse learning needs as possible.

 As a teacher, I understand the gut-wrenching fury you might feel reading that statement.
 We are underpaid, under-resourced, and expected to save the world as it is.